sanjeewa-malalgoda/K8S_Training/labs/15-wso2-mi-custom-java-mediator/README.md

 # 9. Cleanup

-Warning: this removes the custom mediator from the Lab 14 MI deployment and restores the original Lab 12 API XML.
+Warning: this restores the original Lab 12 API XML.
+The custom mediator JAR ConfigMap is left in place because the deployment still references it after the manual patch.
+It is harmless when the API no longer calls the mediator.

 ## Windows PowerShell